Computer Spyware and Malware Charges in Iowa

 b.
 A home or other physical address including street name.

-See also Criminal Mischief Charges in Iowa
+See also Kidnapping Charges in Iowa

 c.
 An electronic mail address.